 Survey of market expectations

-The survey findings indicate that market agents expect inflation to average 9.2% in Q4/2022.
-They expect inflation to continue falling, to 5.1% in one year and 4% in two years.
-This is lower than respondents indicated in the August survey, when one-year inflation expectations measured 5.8%.
-Five-year inflation expectations fell marginally between surveys, to 3.6%, while ten-year expectations were unchanged at 3.5%.
-The survey indicates that respondents expect the króna to appreciate marginally in the coming term, with the EURISK exchange rate measuring 145 in one year’s time.
+The survey findings indicate that market agents expect inflation to average 7.8% in Q4/2023.
+They expect it to ease in the coming term, to 5.5% after one year and 4.2% after two years.
+By both measures, expectations declined marginally relative to the August survey.
+Inflation expectations five years ahead were unchanged between surveys, at 4%, and ten-year expectations eased slightly, to 3.5%.
+The survey indicates that respondents expect the exchange rate of the króna to remain broadly unchanged in the coming term, with the EURISK exchange rate measuring 150 one year from now.

 See here data on market expectations: